Breword/tmux/Contributing.md

 - (1269) Store grids in blocks.
 Can be used to reflow on demand.
 Would be nice to revisit how history-limit works - would it be better as a global limit rather than per pane?

-- (1743) The config file parser could be improved both to more closely match how the shell tokenizes but also to allow more readable command sequences.

 - (1605) Support for ZERO WIDTH JOINER U+200D.